My passion is developing games.

 My team and I were responsible for:

 We got greenlit!
-So in the near future you can download the game from Steam and play it yourself.
+After our University has managed some law and business stuff you can download the game from Steam and play it yourself.
 Thanks for all your support!

 Our contribution to the 'RocketBeansTV' game jam: beansjam.